mars-planet/mars_city/servers/vision/doc/VISION.rst

 Definition
 ----------

 This class manages an incoming image stream from a single camera.
+With the Minoru 3D stereo camera, there will be two intances of this class active,

 Responsibilities
 ----------------

-To provide and capture images from a given camera.
+* To provide and capture images from a given camera channel.

 Constraints
 -----------